 Ilham Tohti is the most renowned Uyghur public intellectual in the People’s Republic of China.
 For over two decades he has worked tirelessly to foster dialogue and understanding between Uyghurs and Chinese.
 Frequently harassed and arrested, in 2014 he was sentenced to life imprisonment on charges of separatism.
 Much of the evidence against him included his teaching materials and interviews with foreign journalists.
-Current reports estimate over a million Uyghurs have been detained in internment camps undergoing ‘re-education’ and forced abortions and sterlisation as the intensity of the Chinese crackdown on Muslim practice in the eastern region continues.
-There are estimated to be over 10 million Uyghurs living in the Uygur Autonomous Region of Xinjiang (East Turkestan).
+For his work in the face of adversity he was awarded the PEN/Barbara Goldsmith Freedom to Write Award (2014), the Martin Ennals Award (2016), the Václav Havel Human Rights Prize (2019), and the Sakharov Prize (2019).
+Current reports estimate over a million Uyghurs have been detained in internment camps undergoing “re-education” and forced abortions and sterilisation as the intensity of the Chinese crackdown on Muslim practice in the eastern region continues.

 Source of Influence: Social Issues